davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

 2. Go back into system/deadlock.c and implement a new function named `deadlock_recover()`.
 I'll leave the choice of parameters (if any) entirely up to you.
 This function must:

-   - Grab the `lockentry` using a `lockid` that is involved in the deadlock,
+   - Grab the `lockentry` using any `lockid` that is involved in the deadlock.
+   - Dequeue all processes in that lock's wait queue and add them to the ready queue.
    - Find the ID of the process that currently holds this lock.
 Kill that process.
    - Was the victim process waiting on other locks?
 (Probably).
 Remove it from those locks' wait queues.
    - Call `mutex_unlock()` on the lock that was held by the victim process.